Football

 Luc Eymael named as new Black Leopards head coach

-Former AFC Leopards coach Luc Eymael believes the once mighty giants can end their 26 years without winning the Football Kenya Federation (FKF) Premier League trophy if they stick with their technical bench and the playing unit heading into the new season.
+Former AFC Leopards coach Luc Eymael agrees with football betting sites in his belief that the once mighty giants can end their 26 years without winning the Football Kenya Federation (FKF) Premier League trophy if they stick with their technical bench and the playing unit heading into the new season.

 Ingwe’s quest to wrap up the 2023-24 campaign with at least silverware went up in smoke on May 27, 2023, after suffering a narrow 1-0 defeat to fellow Premier League outfit Kenya Police in the semi-finals stage of the Mozzart Bet FKF Cup.